Push to Connect Saves Time and Money

 · Meets SAE J2494 and D.O.T.
 FMVSS 571.106 air brake specifications for available sizes of 1/4″ to 1/2″.
 Stainless steel tube support for maximum flow for SAE J3494-3 requirements

-Push to Connect fittings are utilized in most industries due to their ease of use, and making connections and disconnections fast and leak free.
+Push to Connect fittings are utilized in most industries due to their ease of use, making fast, leak-free connections and disconnections.
 They also provide larger flow paths than barb style connections.
-Most Push to Connect are used in low pressure applications (up to 125 PSI), except in air brake lines that require up to 250 PSI where specifically rated fittings are used.
+Most Push to Connect are used in low pressure applications (up to 125 PSI), except in air brake lines that require up to 250 PSI, where specifically rated fittings are used.

-Although simple in concept, many Push to Connect are
+Although simple in concept, many Push to Connect fittings are

 engineered for specific applications.
-There are a wide variety of designs to for specific, general industrial and commercial uses.
-That’s why it is imperative to select the right fitting (and fitting materials) for the application.
+There are a wide variety of designs for specific, general industrial and commercial uses.
+It is imperative to select the right fitting (and fitting materials) for the application.

 For many common applications, Push to Connect fittings are the easiest to use, provide superior performance in tight spaces that are prohibitive to compression fittings and allow for the fastest installation, saving time and money.

 Hydraulics & Pneumatics